TylerYep/wolfbot/README.md

   * Find a consistent way of testing performance.
 This might be 1000 runs to get an average or something.
 I can run it on Google Cloud with the $300 in credits.

 * Small Stories:
+  * Can't run code because src/ does not exist?
   * Add List of SolverStates to conftest.py